chazelton331/socialsensor-multimedia-analysis/README.md

       call.scheduleAtFixedRate(counter, 0, 30*60*1000);

-The service submit the the following map/reduce javascript functions and mongodb engine executes them and writes the results in the collction "output" </br>
+The service submit the the following map/reduce javascript functions and mongodb engine executes them and writes the results in the collection "output" </br>

 <b>map</b>

       function() {